mtab3000/stonks/README.md

 ### Headline

-A headline from a RSS feed from a news source specified in the `config.yaml` file.
+A headline from an RSS feed from a news source specified in the `config.yaml` file.

 ### Cartoon